self20/seedbox-5/README.md

 ```
 Then to install
 ```
+chmod +x install_seedbox
 sudo ./install_seedbox
 ```

 ### My back story
-This base script has been put together by me (bbashy) using my knowledge in setting up rTorrent/libTorrent/ruTorrent.
+This base script has been put together by me (bbashy) using my knowledge in setting up rTorrent/libTorrent/ruTorrent as well as the Linux OS.
 I try to use the latest versions for things, many other scripts use Apache, which is fine...
 I just prefer Nginx.
-I run the exact same setup
+I run the exact same setup myself
-and it runs perfectly, I seed every version of Mint, Debian, Ubuntu and Arch Linux OSs.
+and it runs perfectly, I seed every version of Mint, Debian, Ubuntu and Arch Linux OSs in TBs.

 ### Notice
 I do not know much bash scripting but I'm testing this script heavily so it will be pretty stable.
 If you see something wrong or a part that
-could be done better.
-Please let me know in the issues or open a pull request fixing it (please explain the problem and how it makes it better).
+could be done better, please let me know in the issues or open a pull request fixing it (please explain the problem and how it makes it better).

 ### Important
 I do not take responsibility if this script causes any system errors, loss of data or problems with your server or machine.